axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-tls-ca-file.md

 | Accepted values: | File name |
 | Default:         | empty     |

 *Description:* Optional.
 The name of a file that contains a set of trusted CA certificates in PEM format.
-The {{% productparam "abbrev" %}} application uses the CA certificates in this file to validate the certificate of the peer.
+The {{% param "product.abbrev" %}} application uses the CA certificates in this file to validate the certificate of the peer.

 Example format in configuration: